rahulnshah/commandLineStarWarsSearchApp/README.md

         - ```node app.js yoda```
         - ```node app.js luke```
         - ```node app.js leaderboard```
-            - converts all records of star_wars_characters.csv into an array of objects.
+            - converts all records of star_wars_characters.csv (search-keyword, timesAppeared) into an array of objects.
 The array is then displayed as a table by the following line of code:
                 ```javascript
                 console.table(leaderboard); // leaderboard could have a length of 0 if no star wars character is found with a passed in search keyword
                 ```